WasMachenSachen/openseadragon-opacity-slider/README.md

 # openseadragon-opacity-slider
+> This plugin/repository is under **active** development!
+Planned release is end of march!

-This plugin adds to OSD the functionality to adjust the transparency of superimposed images in the GUI, as well as to adjust their order.
+This plugin adds to [OpenSeaDragon (OSD)](https://openseadragon.github.io) the functionality to adjust the transparency of superimposed images in the GUI, as well as to adjust their order.
-This can be useful for comparing diffrent maps of the same place, satellite-imagery with diffrent recording dates, images of art captured with different techniques<!-- TODO: (like in the [demo](#)) -->.
+This can be useful for comparing different maps of the same place, satellite-imagery with different recording dates, images of art captured with different techniques<!-- TODO: (like in the [demo](#)) -->.
 <!-- TODO: GIF here -->

 <!-- You can try out a demo [here](#). <br />Recordings kindly provided by the [*cda_* - Cranach Digital Archive](https://lucascranach.org/). © Stiftung Museum Kunstpalast, Düsseldorf / Technische Hochschule Köln, 2022   -->